 A second DUI is a class A Misdemeanor.
-A Class A Misdemeanor carries a possible jail sentence of up to one year in County Jail.
+A Class A Misdemeanor carries a possible jail sentence of up to one year in County Jail and a maximum fine of $2,500.
 You can receive probation for a 2nd DUI class A Misdemeanor but certain mandatory punishments are required to be imposed.
 The mandatory provisions of a second DUI sentence are as follows:

 - You will be required to pay an assessment fee of $1,000 which is in addition to a fine and court costs.
 The minimum fine for a second DUI is $1,250 and the maximum fine for a second DUI is $3,500.
 The court costs will vary from County to County.

 - Your driver's license will be revoked for a minimum of 5 years.

 A second DUI may be upgraded to a Class 4 Felony under certain circumstances.
 Your second DUI can be upgraded to a Class 4 Felony if the second DUI caused an accident which resulted in great bodily harm, disability or disfigurement to anyone.
 Your second DUI may become a Class 4 Felony if your driver's license was suspended or revoked as a result of a DUI.
 You may also be charged with a Class 4 Felony if you did not have a driver's license, proof of insurance, or had a prior Reckless Homicide.